 This post walks through Counters, an Instruments tool to profile low-level chip events on Apple devices.
 With the right configuration, Counters can help you quickly and reliably find performance improvements in apps.

-Profiling With Xcode Instruments Counters
+Profile Apps With Xcode Instruments Counters

 Unlike other Instruments tools, Counters requires some configuration to provide valuable insights.
 Further, the Counters tool profiles events that are hardware-specific.
-This means the chip event options available on an A10 chip inside of an iPad will be different than the chip events available on an A12 chip inside of an iPhone Xs.
+This means the chip event options available on an A10 chip inside of an iPad may be different than the chip events available on an A12 chip inside of an iPhone Xs.

 To configure Counters, select